He Cong: Career

-In 2013, He moved to Shanghai to study fashion and design.
-While at university, Valentino staged a special fashion show, He was asked by a friend if she would be interested in attending—not only did He attend, but she also got to open and close the show.
+In 2013, He moved to Shanghai to study fashion and design.While at school,Valentino staged a special fashion show, He was asked by a friend if she would be interested in attending—not only did He attend,but she also got to open and close the show.
 He described the experience as "a dream."

 He featured in an editorial for the May 2020 issue of the Chinese version of Numéro.

 He has also featured in V Magazine at least three times, these include the January 2020, May 2020, and November 2022 editions.
 Furthermore, she appeared in the Chinese version of the magazine for the April 2023 issue.

 He has made at least two appearances in W Magazine editorials—for their May 2017 and September 2022 editions and at least three further appearances for their Chinese version—for their December 2023, January 2024, and June 2024 releases.

 Other editorial features include Pop Magazine for their Spring/Summer 2018 release and i-D Magazine in February 2023.

 The part of modelling that He loves the most is "bringing a designer’s vision to life," saying that she finds it exciting to see sketches come to life on the runway.

 He describes herself as "really comfortable" in front of the camera and enjoys seeing herself "portraying different characters."